Overview of Advanced Insights

 Data science models surface attributes which are significantly more common than what expected to see among all companies in our database, based on how many standard deviations a feature is from the norm.

-Advanced Insights will help analyze target accounts and uncover unique details about these companies to help Sales and Marketing teams confirm your Ideal Customer Profile (ICP), identify your Total Addressable Market (TAM), and find a faster path to revenue.
+Advanced Insights help analyze target accounts and uncover unique details about these companies to help Sales and Marketing teams confirm your Ideal Customer Profile (ICP), identify your Total Addressable Market (TAM), and find a faster path to revenue.
 These criteria can be incorporated into your Account Score or leveraged in Oracle DataFox searches.

 We recommend you curate a list that has good examples for what you’re analyzing.
 For example, if you’re analyzing for your ICP, find examples of good customers (like high revenue or retention) and not just any current customers (like a random sample or the most recent).
 We recommend including at least 100 companies in this list for statistical significance.

-The Advanced Insights tab analyzes the following attributes:
+The Advanced Insights tab analyzes these attributes:

 The graph for each category provides the top five criteria to consider.
 If you see fewer than five criteria, it's because there aren't five that are significant in this category.